An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

+Then, the \emph{offline} GFCS problem is given by the following LP, which is also a fractional relaxation for the offline GICS problem.

 Here, the first constraint implies that every job $j$ must be fully processed.
 The second constraint ensures that the machine has a unit processing speed at each time instance $t$.
-Finally, the integral constraints $x_j(t)\in \{0,1\}, \forall j,t$, which are necessary to ensure that at each time instance at most one job can be processed, are replaced by their relaxed versions $x_j(t)\ge 0, \forall j, t$.
+Finally, the integral constraints $x_j(t)\in \{0,1\}, \forall j,t$, which are necessary to ensure that at each time instance at most one job can be processed, are relaxed to $x_j(t)\ge 0, \forall j, t$.
 The dual of the LP \eqref{eq:H_primal_single machine} is given by

-Therefore, our goal in solving the online HGFC problem on a single machine is to devise an online algorithm whose objective cost is competitive with respect to the optimal offline LP cost \eqref{eq:H_primal_single machine}.
+Therefore, our goal in solving the GFCS problem is to devise an online algorithm whose objective cost is competitive with respect to the optimal offline LP cost \eqref{eq:H_primal_single machine}.